-By registering the group composition in the emaj_relation internal table, the emaj_create_group() function freezes its definition for the other E-Maj functions, even if the content of the emaj_group_def table is modified later.
+By registering the group composition in an internal table (emaj_relation), the emaj_create_group() function freezes its definition for the other E-Maj functions, even if the content of the emaj_group_def table is modified later.

-A tables group can be altered by the emaj_alter_group() function or suppressed by the emaj_drop_group() function.
+A tables group can be altered by the emaj_alter_group() function (see §4.4).